mrc-ide/packit/docs/auth.md

 We use JWT tokens rather than cookies for authenticated access, both from the browser and using the API.

+Packit instances can restrict GitHub login to users who are members of configured Organizations or Teams (TODO!).

 Login through the web app uses standard Spring Security configuration to redirect user to provide credentials via GitHub.